 To our knowledge, the best tool to convert a WordPress website to Jekyll is the Python tool Exitwp.
 Its author has provided detailed instructions on how to use it.
 You have to know how to install Python libraries and execute Python scripts.
 If you do not, I have provided an online tool at https://github.com/yihui/travis-exitwp.
 You can upload your WordPress XML file there, and get a download link to a ZIP archive that contains your posts in Markdown.

 The biggest challenge in converting WordPress posts to Hugo is to clean up the post content in Markdown.
-Fortunately, I have done this for three different WordPress blogs,28 and I think I have managed to automate this process as much as possible.
+Fortunately, I have done this for three different WordPress blogs,34 and I think I have managed to automate this process as much as possible.
 You may refer to the pull request I submitted to Karl Broman to convert his WordPress posts to Markdown (https://github.com/kbroman/oldblog_xml/pull/1), in which I provided both the R script and the Markdown files.
-I recommend you to go to the “Commits” tab and view all my GIT commits one by one to see the full process.
+I recommend that you go to the “Commits” tab and view all my GIT commits one by one to see the full process.

 The key is the R script https://github.com/yihui/oldblog_xml/blob/master/convert.R, which converts the WordPress XML file to Markdown posts and cleans them.
 Before you run this script on your XML file, you have to adjust a few parameters, such as the XML filename, your old WordPress site’s URL, and your new blog’s URL.

-Note this script depends on the Exitwp tool.
+Note that this script depends on the Exitwp tool.
 If you do not know how to run Exitwp, please use the online tool I mentioned before (travis-exitwp), and skip the R code that calls Exitwp.